RMCox/Portfolio/README.md

 ## [Project 2: Musical Genre Classification]
-Created and compared 2 Neural Networks to classify a database of 1000 audio tracks into their 10 musical genres: A convulutional neural network trained on visual representations of the audio, and a linear neural network based on extracted musical featues.
+Created and compared 2 Neural Networks to classify a database of 1000 audio tracks into their 10 musical genres: A convolutional neural network trained on visual representations of the audio, and a linear neural network based on extracted musical featues.

 * Pre-processed the audio files using functions to pad and crop
 * Extracted key features of the Audio using the Librosa package, e.g. spectral bandwidth